 A married woman who is not eligible for Social Security based on her own work record can receive a spouse or widow benefit.
 A married woman who is eligible for her own Social Security benefit can receive part of her spouse or widow benefit if it is higher than her own benefit.
 In other words, she can receive her benefit plus the difference between her benefit and the spouse or widow benefit.
 Under the “Government Pension Offset,” a woman who works in non-Social Security-covered public employment can receive a Social Security spouse or widow benefit only if it exceeds two-thirds of her public annuity.

-If divorce occurs before 10 years of marriage, a woman is eligible only for her own Social Security benefit.
+If a woman is divorced before 10 years of marriage, she is eligible only for her own Social Security benefit.
 If divorce occurs after 10 or more years of marriage, an unmarried divorced woman is eligible for the same spouse or surviving spouse benefit she would have received had there been no divorce.
 If a woman remarries after age 60 (50 if disabled), she may still receive a surviving spouse benefit.

-However, early retirement severely reduces these benefits.
+A spouse's early retirement severely reduces widow benefits.
 A young disabled widow or an older widow with no work experience may have no choice but to apply for a reduced benefit at the earliest age of eligibility.
 Social Security offers little incentive for widows to delay benefits, especially if the deceased spouse retired early, as benefits are capped based on the husband's early retirement.

 Currently, when a woman’s husband dies and she begins to collect widow benefits, total household Social Security benefits decrease by 33 to 50 percent.
 The reduction is larger for households in which both spouses had nearly equal earnings.
 As more women entered the workforce in the second half of the twentieth century, their contribution to total household income increased.
 However, Social Security rules have not been updated to reflect this societal change.
 Consequently this increased share of household income contributed by wives will not result in higher widows' benefits.
 On the contrary, more widows will experience a reduction approaching 50 percent of household income.

-NATIONAL COMMITTEE POSITION
+NATIONAL COMMITTEE PROPOSALS

-Improving Survivor Benefits.
+- Improving Survivor Benefits.
 Women living alone often are forced into poverty because of benefit reductions stemming from the death of a spouse.
 Widows from low-earning or wealth-depleted households are particularly at risk of poverty.
 Providing a widow or widower with 75 percent of the couple's combined benefit treats one-earner and two-earner couples more fairly and reduces the likelihood of leaving the survivor in poverty.

-Enhancing the Special Minimum Primary Insurance Amount (PIA).
+- Enhancing the Special Minimum Primary Insurance Amount (PIA).
 The Special Minimum Benefit is intended to provide a slightly more generous benefit amount to individuals who work for many years in low-wage employment.
 We propose to update the method by which this benefit amount is calculated so that more individuals, many of them women, can qualify for this computation.
 In calculating the benefit we would give individuals credit for up to 10 years spent outside the workforce providing care to family members.

-Benefit Equality for Working Widows.
+- Benefit Equality for Working Widows.
 Under current law, a widow’s benefit is capped at the amount the deceased husband would receive if he were still alive.
 If a husband retires before normal retirement age, his widow generally inherits his early retirement reduction.
 Under our proposal, the widow’s benefit would no longer be tethered to the reduction her deceased spouse elected to receive when he applied for retirement benefits.
 Instead, the benefit would be reduced only by the widow’s own decisions about when to retire.

-Improving the Basic Benefit of all Current and Future Beneficiaries.
+- Improving the Basic Benefit of all Current and Future Beneficiaries.
 After years of operating under a COLA which does not reflect the higher inflation attributable to health expenditures and the fact that seniors devote a higher percentage of their monthly spending to health care costs, seniors need to have their increased costs offset by an across-the-board benefit increase.
 Women, especially, who have worked a lifetime with low pay (often the result of sex-based wage discrimination) are financially vulnerable in retirement because they are less likely to have private pensions or discretionary income that would allow for saving.

-Improving Benefits for Disabled Adult Children.
+- Improving Benefits for Disabled Adult Children.
 One of the categories of childhood benefits that is payable on a worker’s record is benefits to an adult child who becomes disabled before reaching age 22.
 We propose that disabled adult children be allowed to reestablish entitlement to benefits after divorce and that their benefit be computed without regard to the family maximum.

-Despite the dramatic increases that have occurred in women’s participation in the labor force, and the economic benefits derived from that participation, women continue to have fewer assets and income in retirement, and depend more heavily than do men on Social Security as the primary source of their financial well-being in retirement.
+Despite the dramatic increase that has occurred in women’s participation in the labor force, and the economic benefits derived from that participation, women continue to have fewer assets and income in retirement, and depend more heavily than do men on Social Security as the primary source of their financial well-being in retirement.
 We owe it to our mothers, grandmothers and daughters to address this inequity and improve the Social Security program for future generations.

-Government Relations and Policy Department, March 2013
+Government Relations and Policy Department, January 2018